watson-developer-cloud/assistant-with-discovery/README.md

 2 Log in with an existing Bluemix account or sign up.

 3 Name your app and select your REGION, ORGINIZATION, and SPACE.
+Then select DEPLOY.
-Then select DEPLOY &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy.PNG)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy.PNG)

 4 This performs multiple actions: